Consensys/doctools.template-site/docs/new.md

 * Home pages (like landing pages)
 * Accessibility compliance tool (via AccessiBe)
 * Per page TOC depth configuration (See tutorial.md page meta)
+* New code linter for Markdown but also all other files, config files.